philipxlee/baba-is-you/doc/plan/TEST_PLAN.md

   - We can check this by ensuring the positions of all blocks remain the same.
 You should only be able to click on icons in the interaction screen and the pause button in the game screen.

-##### Authoring Environment - Adding blocks and elements : Divyansh
+##### Adding blocks and elements - Divyansh

 - Adding a Block Element to an Empty Grid Cell (Positive Test)

   - GIVEN a grid with at least one empty space
   - IF the user inserts a block element into an empty grid cell
   - THEN the block element should occupy the specified grid cell
   - We verify this by checking if the specified grid cell contains the inserted block element after the insertion operation.

 - Attempting to Add a Block Element to an Occupied Grid Cell (Negative Test)

   - GIVEN a grid with a block element already occupying a specific grid cell